Alternative approach to the optimality of the threshold strategy for spectrally negative Levy processes: Introduction

 Band strategy (and barrier strategy) often serve as candidates for the optimal strategy when the dividend rate is unrestricted.
 However, the resulting dividend stream is far from practical application.
 In many circumstances this is not desirable.
 Furthermore, if a band strategy is applied, ultimate ruin of the company is certain.
 Motivated by this fact, other dividend strategies such as threshold strategies, linear and nonlinear barrier strategies and multi-layer strategies have been studied.
 Asmussen and Taksar [4] postulated a bounded dividend rate and showed that the optimal dividend strategy is a threshold strategy in Brownian motion risk models, that is, dividends should be paid out at the maximal admissible rate as soon as the surplus exceeds a certain threshold.
 Some calculations for this model can be found in [16].
 In the compound Poisson risk model, Gerber and Shiu [17] showed that the optimal dividend strategy is a bang bang strategy.
 In particular, for exponentially distributed claim sizes this optimal strategy simplifies to a threshold strategy.
 Motivated by Gerber and Shiu [17], Fang and Wu [13] study the analogous questions in the compound Poisson risk model with constant interest, for the case of an exponential claim amount distribution, it is shown that the optimal dividend strategy is a threshold strategy.
 More recently, Fang and Wu [14] examine the same problem for the Brownian motion risk model with interest.
 In a very recent paper, Kyprianou, Loeffen and P\'erez [28] have shown that a refraction strategy (also called threshold strategy) forms an optimal strategy under the condition that the L\'evy measure has a completely monotone density.
 See Albrecher and Thonhauser [2], Avanzi [6] and Schmidli [31] for nice surveys on this subject.
 The purpose of this paper is to re-examine the analogous questions in a general spectrally negative L\'evy process risk model.

 The rest of the paper is organized as follows.
 In Section 2, we state the problem and recall some preliminaries on spectrally negative L\'evy processes.
 In Section 3, we will show that the optimal value function of the dividends can be characterized by the Hamilton-Jacobi-Bellman (HJB) equation and give a verification result for optimality.
 In Section 4 we discuss the threshold strategies.
-Explicit expressions and the integro-differential equations for the expected discounted value of dividend payments are obtained, and in Section 5 we present the main results, we will show that a threshold strategy forms an optimal strategy under the condition that the L\'evy measure has a completely monotone density.
+Explicit expressions and the integro-differential equations for the expected discounted value of dividend payments are obtained, and in Section 5 we present the main results.

 0.2cm